onabz/Help-Eli-Escape/README.md

 ## Testing

 - I confirmed that the run program button was functional.
+Each time I clicked on it, it restarted the game.
 - I checked that all input methods did not allow wrong user inputs.
 ![Input validation screenshot](documentation/input_validation.png)
 - I checked that the clear function was working properly.